remyclarke/fullstack-frontiers-frontend/README.md

 </ProtectedRoute>
 ```

+### XSRF

+In the `Login.jsx` and `Register.jsx` components, the XSRF token is included in the request headers.

+The extra XSRF (Cross-Site Request Forgery) token is used as a security measure to protect against CSRF attacks.
+A CSRF attack forces a logged-in user to execute unwanted actions on a web application in which they're currently authenticated.
+By requiring an XSRF token with each request, your application ensures that the request is coming from a legitimate source (i.e., your application) and not from a malicious site.

+The XSRF token is extracted from cookies in your browser, and sent with requests to perform actions that change the state on the server, such as login and registration.
+This token is validated by the server to ensure it matches the expected value, thereby preventing CSRF attacks.

 ### Go to Backend

 Also consult [Auth-Express-Backend Readme](https://github.com/10-3-pursuit/auth-express-login) to see what security precautions have been put into place as well as auth routes for the login and register.